Nethereum/Nethereum/docs/introduction/installation.md

-# Nethereum

-Nethereum is a .Net RPC / IPC Client library for Ethereum, it allows you to interact with Ethereum clients like geth using .Net.
-The library has very similar functionality as the Javascript Etherum Web3 RPC Client Library.

-All the JSON RPC/IPC methods are implemented as they appear in new versions of the clients.
-The geth client is the one that is closely supported and tested, including its management extensions for admin, personal, debugging, miner.

-Interaction with contracts has been simplified for deployment, function calling, transaction and event filtering and decoding of topics.

-The library has been tested in all the platforms .Net Core, Mono, Linux, iOS, Android, Raspberry PI, Xbox and of course Windows.

 ## Quick installation

-Here is a list of all the nuget packages, if in doubt use Nethereum.Portable as it includes all the packages embeded in one.
+The simplest way to install Nethereum is to use Nuget, here is a list of all the nuget packages, if in doubt use Nethereum.Portable as it includes all the packages embeded in one.
 (Apart from IPC which is windows specific).

 ```
 PM > Install-Package Nethereum.Portable -Pre